mihirchronicles/mihirchronicles.github.io/content/notes/on-values.md

 - **Shortcuts will eventually bite you.** Seek high integrity, even when it costs you.
 - **Know what makes you the worst version of yourself.** Find your flaws so you can improve your current version.
 - **Know what makes you the best version of yoursef.** Figure out what gives you enduring value.
 For me it is exercising and learning.
 - **Do things that uplifts you.** It sounds simple but the imabalance life will put you over the edge.
 Wasting time is depressing.
 Spend time on your hobbies or explore alone or with your friends and family.
 It is the best way to lift your spirit.
+- **Time is undefeated.** The only way to compete with time is to do things.
+The clock doesn't stop, but once you do something, clock cannot take it away.
+Take charge now.
 - **Hard work and play are indistinguishable.** You will see this in so called successful people.
 They are serious about the game they play.
 This is also true for children.
 They are pretty intense because they are serious when they play.
 This is where childlike wonder comes from.
+- **The challenge in life is figuring out both which game to play and how to play it best.**
 - **The way to get things done is to be small and move fast.** Moving fast forces you to strip things down to the bare bones.
 Impose urgency.
 Yes, no one is dying, but the missions drive humanity forward.
 Small is less complex.
 2 is better than 4.
 4 is better than 8.
 This is the nature of power laws.
 - **20s are for explorations.
 30s are for execution.** Don't waste it.
 - **Find people who energize you and make you want to conquer the world.** Go be friends with them.